Skip to Main Content

 In The News

-Here is a collection of news articles and blog posts related to occupational therapy.
+Here is a collection of news articles, videos, & blog posts related to occupational therapy.

 University Awarded $1.25 Million from U.S. Department of Education to Fund Occupational Therapy Doctorate Education